1966 All-Ireland Senior Hurling Championship final: Match report

 Not long after the restart Cork leveled the scores courtesy of a Gerald McCarthy point and a pointed free from Seánie Barry.
 Kilkenny's sharpshooter Eddie Keher put his team a point ahead shortly after as he converted yet another free.
 For the second time in the game Cork took the upper hand against the run of play when Colm Sheehan captured his second goal of the game.
 In spite of all Kilkenny's dominance in the first-half Cork were now in the lead by 2–4 to 0–8.
 Seánie Barry stretched Cork's lead to three points in the forty-second minute of play before Eddie Keher scored his seventh point of the day to reduce the deficit to two points.
 Joe Dunphy narrowed the gap to the bare minimum with another point as the game turned into a tense affair once again.
 Just as Kilkenny were clawing their way back Cork got another run of luck against the run of play.
 A John O'Halloran shot hit off the crossbar and landed into the Kilkenny net to give Cork a third goal and a 3–5 to 0–10 lead.

-Cork got a huge lift after this goal and registered three further unanswered points courtesy of one form Seánie Barry and two from Justin McCarthy.
+Cork got a huge lift after this goal and registered three further unanswered points courtesy of one from Seánie Barry and two from Justin McCarthy.
 Kilkenny were not finished yet as Tom Walsh scored a late, late goal to give the score line some respectability, however, it was too late.
 Deep into injury time John Bennett captured the last score of the game as he gave Cork a 3–9 to 1–10 lead.
 The full-time whistle was blown immediately after the puck out and Cork had captured their twentieth All-Ireland title.